coltongrainger/dotfiles/README.md

 # dotfiles

 These are configuration files for [software I use](http://coltongrainger.com/software).

-- the `master` branch is setup for macOS
-- the `debian` branch is setup for debian
+Most of the file paths assume installation on a UNIX-like OS, though I have included an unmaintained macOS branch.

 My setup is highly derivative, please see also